 Students not arriving with the Foundation Year group need to take a taxi at the airport in order to get to the Costa Rica Center on their own.
 Airport taxis are very safe and inexpensive.
 You will recognize the official airport taxi drivers by their brown pants and white shirt uniform.
-Ask the driver to take you to the city of Heredia to the following address: "De Copy Mundo, 50 metros al oeste.
-Casa blanca con rejas negras a mano derecha" (From Copy Mundo 50 meters west, white house on the right.)
+Ask the driver to take you to the city of Heredia to the following address: "By taxi: Del Hotel Ceos, 25 metros al sur, mano derecha, casa de Madera color crema.
+By foot: Del Correo de Heredia, 100 metros al oeste, 75 metros al norte, casa de madera color crema a mano izquierda.
+From the Heredia Post Office, 100 meters west and 75 meters north, cream-colored house with wooden exterior on the left-hand side."
 Our telephone number at the Center is: 011-506-2260-6672.
 You should contact the center once you have made your travel plans to inform us of when you will be arriving.

-The Center's facilities include an administrative area, computer room, a small library, a garden, a hall for Community Meetings, small and quiet study rooms, and rooms for seminars, Spanish classes, and academic advising.
+The Center's facilities include an administrative area, computer room, a small library, a garden, a large backyard, a hall for Community Meetings, and rooms for seminars, Spanish classes, and academic advising.

 The Costa Rica Center has eight IBM-compatible computers as well as one MAC for student use, and two printers connected to all of them.
 Students can access the Internet from any of those computers or from their laptop through our wireless network.
 Students also have access to a multimedia projector.

 *Please note that a majority of the things included in this packing list can be found in Costa Rica, so if you do not have enough space in your bags or you forget something, you can wait and purchase it there once you arrive.

 ____A few sweatshirts, jackets, hoodies or cardigans for chilly nights

 ____Shorts and Tank-tops for the beach